Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 All cloud platforms support internal identity and access management to varying degrees -- this is something you should look for during your selection process.
 You can use this to limit security risks -- not just to break out development and operations teams.
 The following isn't supported on all platforms yet but it gives you an idea of the options:

-* Create a Security Group and assign it IAM rights, and restrict these rights from all other groups.
+* Create a security team group and assign it IAM rights, and restrict these rights from all other groups.
 "IAM rights" means the security team manages new users, changes user and group rights, and prevents privilege escalation.
 They can even revoke administrative access to running instances by modifying the associated rights.
 * Use separate cloud development and production groups and accounts.
 Even if you use DevOps require users to switch accounts for different tasks.
 * The development group can have complete control over a development environment, which is segregated from the operations environment.
 Restrict them to building and launching in cloud segments that are isolated from the Internet and only route back to your organization.
 Developers can have free access to create, destroy, and otherwise manage development instances.
 * In your production environment break out administrative tasks.
 Restrict all snapshotting and termination of instances to separate roles.
 This prevents attackers from copying data or destroying servers unless they manage to get into one of those accounts.